Sasso0101/Uni/Networking/01 Application layer.md

 ### DASH protocol
 DASH (Dynamic Adaptive Streaming over HTTP) is a protocol which deals with optimising streaming of multimedia over the internet.
 The server divides the video file into multiple chunks and each chunk is stored in different encodings.
 Then it produces a manifest file which contains the URLs for the different chunks.
 The client periodically measures server-to-client bandwidth and, by using the manifest, requests chunks by choosing the most optimal encoding that the network can handle at that point.
 ### Content Delivery Networks (CDN)
 Due to the high volume of traffic that multimedia generates, it is advisable to distribute the same resources across multiple servers.
 With this approach we are avoiding having a single point of failure, a single point of network congestion and a possibly long distance between users and server.
-These servers are called CDNs and are strategically placed close to the end users.
+These servers are called CDNs and are strategically placed close to the end users to reduce latency.